UniExeterRSE/LCAT-archived/docs/sources.md

 ### Index of multiple deprivation

-The IMD ranks and deciles need to be loaded from the cvs files - they are bolted on to the vulnerability tables as additional columns, first the loading into LSOA and Data Zone vulnerabilities - which is pretty
+The IMD ranks and deciles need to be loaded from the cvs files - they are bolted on to the vulnerability tables as additional columns, so need this needs to be done after the Climate Just data.
+First we load the LSOA and Data Zone vulnerabilities from CSV - which is pretty
 slow:

     $ ./build load_imd_from_csv